ipopescu/docs/source/docs/casper/concepts/design/zug.md

 In round 2, the second proposer saw `♥` and proposed `♣` as a child of `♥`.
 Some nodes voted `yes`, and some timed out and voted `no`.
 So, round 2 will never output anything because there wasn't a decision.

-In round 3, the proposer presented `♠` as a child of `♣`.
+In round 3, the leader proposed `♦` as a child of `♣`.
 Assuming the leader was still too slow, everyone voted `no`, and round 3 became skippable even though it had a proposal.

 In round 4, the proposer might have crashed or been malicious, so everyone timed out and voted `no`.